bobbimanners/EightBall/README.md

 ## Apple II

-I used the well-known tool ADP to copy `test.dsk` to a real Disk II 140K floppy.
+I used ADTPro to copy `test.dsk` to a real Disk II 140K floppy.
 A solid state drive such as CFFA3000 should also work.

 It is also possible to run the EightBall system using the MAME Apple II emulation under Linux.